FarronF/limerick-council-meetings/meetings/2017/04/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick -  20th March 2017.md

 from the proposed roundabout to the adjacent GAA facilities.

-Mr. Bergen confirmed that consultation with landowners had taken place and anticipated--- 8
+Mr. Bergen confirmed that consultation with landowners had taken place and anticipated
+---
+8

 that additional consultation would take place when the Part VIII was published.
 He noted